mkeeter/mpr/README.md

 # `mpr`
 This is the reference implementation for
-"Massively Parallel Rendering of Complex Closed-Form Implicit Surfaces", a technical paper which will be presented at SIGGRAPH 2020.
+"Massively Parallel Rendering of Complex Closed-Form Implicit Surfaces", a technical paper which will be presented (virtually) at SIGGRAPH 2020.

 ## Major components
 ### `mpr::Tape`